 3. The gas valve opens for the burners, which are ignited electronically.

 • Bad limit switch.
-This safety feature will turn off your furnace if it detects backdrafting.
-Backdrafting is hazardous, because carbon monoxide and natural gas can leak into your home.
-These switches can fail due to age, damage or dust accumulation.
+This safety feature will shut off your furnace if it senses backdrafting.
+Backdrafting is hazardous, because carbon monoxide and natural gas can seep into your home.
+These switches can malfunction due to age, damage or dust accumulation.

 • Dirty air filter.
-A dirty air filter can reduce airflow and cause your furnace to shut off to prevent overheating.
-Make sure to replace yours every 30 to 90 days, or whenever you can’t see light through it.
+A dirty air filter can restrict airflow and cause your furnace to shut off to prevent overheating.
+Make sure to replace yours every 30 to 90 days, or anytime you can’t see light through it.

 Estimated Repair Cost